bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone09.md

     [+] Refactor bullet and gunshot effect to use hearing system [~] Polish Hearing System
         [+] Increase sound range, and the impact of walls.
-        [ ] Alerted Enemies should make a sound, alerting other guys at their location
+        [?]
+Alerted Enemies should make a sound, alerting other guys at their location [ ] Sounds should effect enemies off the camera less

 [+] Melee enemy
     [+] Melee refactors